zjunlp/KnowRL/README.md

 ![alt text](./assets/method.jpg)

 ## 🌟Overview
 Large Language Models (LLMs), particularly slow-thinking models, often exhibit severe hallucinations due to an inability to accurately recognize their knowledge boundaries.
 To address this, we propose **KnowRL**, a novel framework that integrates external knowledge into the reinforcement learning process.
 KnowRL guides models to perform fact-based slow thinking by incorporating a factuality reward directly into the RL training loop.
+KnowRL can be seen as leveraging a form of test-time scaling law to reduce hallucinations.
 This helps models learn their knowledge boundaries and fosters a more reliable, fact-based reasoning process, effectively mitigating hallucinations while maintaining or enhancing strong reasoning capabilities.

 ## 🔧Installation
 We recommend creating a new conda environment to run our project.